RHDZMOTA/snake-scalajs/README.md

 in any browser.

 To re-compile the scala-code into javascript run: `sbt fastOpsJS`.
-Enable real time compilation by opining the sbt console `sbt` and typing in `~fastOpsJS`.
+Enable real time compilation by opening the sbt console `sbt` and typing in `~fastOpsJS`.

 ## Contributions and authors